Home I need to arrange… Business Business for Foreigners

-In this chapter, you will learn under what conditions you as a foreigner can do business in the Czech Republic.
-We will explain how things work for you if you are just planning to come to the CR or if you have been residing here for some time.
-What matters is also what country you come from – whether it is an EU member state or not.
+In this chapter, you will learn under what conditions you, as a foreigner, can do business in the Czech Republic.
+We explain the rules both for those who are planning to come to the CR and for those who have already been residing here for some time.
+An important factor is also your country of origin, in particular whether you come from an EU country or a not.

-Are you planning to go to the Czech Republic and would you like to do business here?
+Are you planning to come to the Czech Republic and would you like to do business here?

 Citizens of EU, EEA and Switzerland